Advantageous: Parental Sacrifices

 In a social climate where the competition is fierce, Gwen has to make great sacrifices as a single mother to provide Jules with a good life.
 Being able to provide for Jules is the primary motive for Gwen to undergo Fisher's dangerous procedure.
 Advantageous dived into "how much a mother is willing to do to give her child a leg up in a precarious world."
 It was shown throughout the film that mothers often feel pressure to participate in status safeguarding which refers to "'mothers' urgent, sacrificial, protective work in the goal of reproducing or improving class status for their children."
 Jennifer Phang witnessed the pattern with her mother.
 In an interview, Phang explained how her mother served as a great inspiration to her as she "worked three jobs as once" so that she could ensure Phang had "as many opportunities as possible."
 Like Gwen in the film, Phang's mother did this while "practically being a single mom" as her father was abroad.

+Corruption in the Medical Field

+In the film we see hints that the Center is hiding the true life risk, pain endured, and the medical upkeep, that the procedure (and post procedure) entails.
+They appear to do this in order to "push the product", meanwhile expressing only the advantages and benefits.
+The theme appears to be one of the recipients unknowingly providing uninformed consent to do something they deem safe based on the propaganda.